Board of Directors

 President – Mark J. Dreibelbis

 Mark J. Dreibelbis, President of the Dreibelbis Farm Historical Society, grew up in northern New Jersey and spent summers working at his grandparents’ farm near Fleetwood, Pa. where he developed an understanding of the PA German Culture.
 He graduated from Elizabethtown College with a B.S. in Occupational Therapy, and returned to Berks County with a first job at Reading Rehab Hospital.
-Mark founded Berks Hand Therapy Center in Wyomissing in 1987, and continues to work there as a certified hand therapist.
-In 1996, he was approached by the Dreibelbis Cousins of America to help to preserve the Jacob B. Dreibelbis homestead farm.
+Mark founded Berks Hand Therapy Center in Wyomissing in 1987, and worked there as a certified hand therapist until his retirement in 2024.
+In 1996, he was approached by the Dreibelbis Cousins of America to help preserve the Jacob B. Dreibelbis homestead farm.
 The property was acquired in 1998 and Mark has been working since then to preserve and protect this historic treasure.

 Vice President – Ned Dresher